Sexual Assault and Sexual Misconduct Resources

 - Restraining order, orders of protection or no-contact order

-The UMW Police will assist the victim with obtaining a restraining order, a protective order, or similar lawful orders through the court systems.
-Additionally, of the offender is a student, the victim may attempt to obtain a no-contact order through the UMW Department of Judicial Affairs.
+The UMW Police will assist the victim with obtaining a restraining order, a protective order, or similar lawful orders through the court .
+This includes meeting with a magistrate or judge to obtain the order.
+All law enforcement officers in Virginia are empowered to enforce protective orders.
+If a victim obtains a protective order and the suspect violates it, the violation should be immediately reported to the law enforcement agency having jurisdiction where the violation occurred.
+Additionally, the victim/survivor may attempt to obtain a no-contact order through UMW’s Office of Title IX, which is administrative in nature.
 UMW Police personnel will also assist with that process.

-Both parties have the right to be informed of the outcome of any disciplinary hearing involving sexual assault, non-forcible sexual assault, dating violence, domestic violence, or stalking.
+Both parties have the right to be informed simultaneously, in writing, of the outcome of any investigation and the process to appeal the findings and/or sanctions, any changes to the final findings, sanctions and/or results, and when the results become final involving prohibited conduct, including sexual assault, non-forcible sexual assault, dating violence, domestic violence, or stalking.
 In the event of the death of the victim, the notification of the outcome is transferred to the next-of-kin.

-Students shall be informed of their options to notify proper law enforcement authorities; including University and local police, and the option to be assisted by campus authorities in notifying such authorities, if the student so chooses;
+Students shall be informed of their options to notify proper law enforcement authorities; including University and local police, decline to notify such authorities, and the option to be assisted by campus authorities in notifying such authorities, if the student so chooses;

 Survivors shall be notified of available counseling, mental health or student services for victims of sexual assault, both on campus and in the community; and